anchpop/game_assistant_v3/readme.md

 Finally, start Phoenix with `mix phx.server`

+# Deploying the backend

+The backend is currently set up with Gigalixir.
+To deploy, first make sure you have the gigalixir remote added:

+    git remote add gigalixir https://andre%40popovit.ch:7d055dc0-7893-40d3-b7f3-73bb9eb35e2a@git.gigalixir.com/game-assistant.git

+(The remote is secret, don't share it with anyone!)

+Then push the backend directory!

+    git subtree push --prefix backend/game_assistant gigalixir master

 # Hacking on the frontend

 Start up the backend, and run `gatsby develop` in the frontend to open up a Gatsby development server.
 Then visit `localhost:8000` to see the site!